Dear City Tech Faculty,

 - Part-time faculty on 1-3 year re-appointments, with the approval of course / discipline coordinator and department chair.

-- Faculty compensation will include project work and faculty development training: faculty stipends typically range from $1,300 – $5,000 (and a minimum of $500) depending on scope of work, and calculated on the average non-teaching adjunct hourly rate.
+Faculty compensation will include project work and faculty development training.
+Faculty will be paid for participating in 14 hours of professional development meetings (at adjunct hourly NTA rate).
+In addition to this, faculty stipends for OER projects typically range from $1,300 – $5,000, depending on scope of work, and are also calculated at the average non-teaching adjunct hourly rate.

-Please fill out a project proposal application by Thursday, September 15th, 2022.
-If you have any questions or things you’d like to discuss, please get in touch with OER Librarian, Cailean Cooney (email@example.com) or Interim Chief Librarian, Anne Leonard (firstname.lastname@example.org).
+Other questions or things you’d like to discuss?
+Please get in touch with OER Librarian, Cailean Cooney (firstname.lastname@example.org) or Interim Chief Librarian, Anne Leonard (email@example.com).